yhamed/springboot-jwt-authentication/README.md

 ## Database schemas to be reserved:

 --------------------------------------------------------------------------------
+* First user to signUp will have the Admin role
 * Public schema -  by default for Runtime - updatable in application.properties
 * Test Schema - for Integration Tests - Make sure to change this schema name in application.test.properties &  initTestSchema.sql to avoid data loss